freesewing/freesewing/markdown/dev/reference/api/config/optionalmeasurements/en.md

 title: optionalMeasurements
 ---

+The `optionalMeasurements` key in the pattern configuration file allows you to configure measurments that are optional to draft the pattern.

+## Structure

+An array of strings where the strings are the names of the optional measurements.

+## Example

 ```js
 optionalMeasurements: [
   'highBust'
 ]
 ```

-An array with the names of optional measurements that can be used to draft this pattern.

 <Note>